sps992/sps-design-services/README.md

 I used [Balsamic](https://balsamiq.com/ "Balsamic" ) for my projects wireframes.
 Not the most user friendly or the best for graphical works of art, but you can pick it up pretty fast and there is a wide range of icons and components.
 Which allows you to drag and drop a fairly accurate and clear wireframe in record time.
 My design didn't stray to far away from my initial wireframes as I felt after doing the wireframes I had a pretty good idea of what I wanted to achieve.
 I also really like how it opens your eyes to what space you need for certain design aspects to work and to work together.
 I did change my mind on some of the icons that I used and in what order.
 This happened when I realised the icons I was using for certain positions actually fit other elements better.
 I also used the Google search engine to search for key words or phrases and noted what results came up first in terms of imagery and related phrases.
 I think this helped alot to get out of my own head and think about what other people might be looking for or what they might associate with a certain term.
 Please see below the pictures of my first initial mock up wireframes.
 ![Wireframes](support-docs/images/wireframes.png)

+### Flow Chart

+This is the flowchart I used to plan my database structure.
+This differed from the original as I decided to move the foreign keys around for better future proofing for real world usage.
+[ADD FLOWCHART]

 ## Technology Used